hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If they're not of high birth, rank, and station,
 >
-> And oft' refuse great lords of the creation,
+> And oft refuse great lords of the creation,
 >
 > Because they are not the noblesse of the nation.
 >